 Although we are opting for no further testing, we believe that our newest little person does have a diagnosis for Down syndrome.
 Since our initial markers came up, I have really felt that this is God’s plan for us.
 And, even though I am worried about health complications that may arise in the future, I am reminded that each of our children has brought a new set of challenges and worries and I don’t believe that will ever stop as long as I am a parent.

+Next week we will meet with additional doctors and create a care plan for the rest of the pregnancy and support beyond.
+I feel you were brought into this part of our story for a reason.
 I didn’t share this with many people, but I am truly grateful for the support and prayers for patience and strength over the past weeks (I imagine those might still be needed in the years to come!).
 I am so appreciative to be able to share this with others as the joy builds to the little one’s welcome at the end of the year.

 One thing I am really looking forward to is seeing the love and acceptance from our kids on baby’s birthday.
 Unless some medical concerns arise over the next weeks, we do not plan to really share this news.
+Our biggest concern is that our own kids (one in particular who is like her mother :) would worry so much about the baby for the rest of the pregnancy, and really there is nothing to worry about.

 Brian and I are so excited to meet this new little one (once he/she is full term, of course!) and learn so much more about love and life and we thank you for the continued prayers for baby’s health and support on this journey!
 I can’t wait to meet that little one!